[📣 Free Webinar ] Crypto Jurisdiction: EU MICAR vs. Canada MSB Register Now ->

 How to Partner With a Canadian Bank?

-Developing a fintech partnership with banks is easier if you follow the steps below:
+Forming a fintech partnership with banks is easier if you follow a structured method, such as the steps below:

 Banks in Canada prefer to partner with MSBs and PSPs that show transparency and are ready to adapt to regulatory changes.